GluuFederation/docs-casa-prod/docs/source/administration/admin-console.md

 ![logging](../img/admin-console/logging.png)

-## Reset Users Preference
+## Reset to password authentication

-If a user is locked out for any reason (e.g. lost device, etc.), an admin can navigate to `Reset users preference` in the admin console to reset the user's preferred method to password.
+If a user is locked out for any reason (e.g. lost device, etc.), an admin can navigate to `Reset to password authentication` in the admin console to turn 2FA off for them.
 Type the username (or part of) in the text field and then press search.
-Once the user has been located, click the checkbox and click the `Change to password` button.
+Once the user has been located, click the checkbox and click the `Reset to password` button.
 The row will become disabled, and a success message will be displayed.

 ![reset-user-to-pw](../img/admin-console/reset-user-to-pw.png)